-Trainee scaffolders should always work under the direct supervision of a trained and competent scaffolder.
+Trainee scaffolders must always work under the supervision of a trained and competent scaffolder.
 Operatives are classed as 'trainees' until they have completed the approved training and assessment required to be deemed competent.

 Erection, alteration and dismantling of all scaffolding structures (basic or complex) should be done under the direct supervision of a competent person.
 For complex structures this would usually be an 'Advanced Scaffolder' or an individual who has received training in a specific type of system scaffold for the complexity of the configuration involved.

 Scaffolding operatives should be up to date with the latest changes to safety guidance and good working practices within the scaffolding industry.
 Giving operatives job specific pre-start briefings and regular toolbox talks is a good way of keeping them informed.

 Guidance on the relevant expertise of scaffolding labourers, trainee scaffolders, scaffolders and advanced scaffolders including details of which structures they are deemed competent to erect can be obtained from the Construction Industry Scaffolders Record Scheme (CISRS) website.

 It is the scaffold users / hirers responsibility to ensure that all scaffolding has been inspected as follows: